thesolecloset/Belly-Button-challenge/README.md

 ## Part 3: Displayed Demographic Data & Key Pairs

 * Displayed the sample metadata of the selected individual's in the dropdown box demographic information
-* Displayed each key-value pair from the metadata JSON objecton the page.
+* Displayed each key-value pair from the metadata JSON object on the page.

 ## Part 4: Update The Display Via New Dropdown Box Selection